Back to Top

 The Transdisciplinary Research Initiative in Inflammaging and Brain Aging (TRIBA) at AU provides opportunities for students in this program to work with neuroscientists researching real world problems.
 The emphasis on research means graduates leave the program with practical lab experience employers and graduate schools are looking for.

-A number of departmental awards recognize student success and celebrates academic achievement.
+A number of awards recognize student success and celebrate academic achievement.

 Research & Innovation